TheDonDope/wits/README.md

 | `SUPABASE_URL`            | The Supabase URL (required for the client configuration),, when `DB_TYPE=remote`                    |
 | `SUPABASE_SECRET`         | The Supabase secret (required for the client configuration),, when `DB_TYPE=remote`                 |

-Afterwards the application can be started by:
+The built application binary can be started by:

 ```shell
 $ ./bin/wits